 }

-Similarly to HashSet you should not worry about hash-collision because the HashMap will still use equals in case of collisions.
-REMEMBER hash-collisions are inevitable.
-It just a matter of performance.
-For example, let’s create a very bad hashcode function that always returns 5, so all objects will have the same hashcode! of course never do that !
+Similarly to HashSet you should not worry about hash-collisions because the HashMap will still use equals in case of collisions.
+REMEMBER hash-collisions are inevitable — they are just a matter of performance.
+For example, let’s create a very bad hashCode function that always returns 5, so all objects will have the same hashcode!
+Of course, never do this in real code!

 @Override